 Laos is a one-party state in which the ruling Lao People’s Revolutionary Party (LPRP) dominates all aspects of politics and harshly restricts civil liberties.
-There is no organized opposition and no truly independent civil society.
-News coverage of the country is limited by the remoteness of some areas, repression of domestic media, and the opaque nature of the regime.
-Economic development has led to a rising tide of disputes over land and environmental issues.
-In recent years, a wide-ranging anticorruption campaign has had some positive impact.
+There is no organized opposition or independent civil society.
+News coverage of the country is limited by the remoteness of some areas, repression of domestic media, and the regime’s opaque nature.
+Economic development has led to a rising tide of disputes over land and environmental issues and growing debt to China.
+In recent years, a wide-ranging anticorruption campaign has had some positive impact, though official corruption persists.